maurolacy/SpreadSheet/README.md

 # SpreadSheet

-A spreadsheet in Rust with expressions and caching.
+A spreadsheet library in Rust with expressions and caching.